apache/trafficserver/doc/reference/configuration/records.config.en.rst

    all scheduled update entries and initiates updates until this option is disabled.

-.. ts:confvar:: CONFIG proxy.config.update.retry_count INT 10
+.. ts:cv:: CONFIG proxy.config.update.retry_count INT 10
    :reloadable:

    Specifies the number of times Traffic Server can retry the scheduled update of a URL in the event of failure.

-.. ts:confvar:: CONFIG proxy.config.update.retry_interval INT 2
+.. ts:cv:: CONFIG proxy.config.update.retry_interval INT 2
    :reloadable:

    Specifies the delay (in seconds) between each scheduled update retry for a URL in the event of failure.

-.. ts:confvar:: CONFIG proxy.config.update.concurrent_updates INT 100
+.. ts:cv:: CONFIG proxy.config.update.concurrent_updates INT 100
    :reloadable:

    Specifies the maximum simultaneous update requests allowed at any